-While it’s not a requirement, modifying your DNS record is a good way to ensure that emails from the helpdesk reach your customers.
+While it’s not a requirement, modifying your DNS record is a good way to ensure that emails from the Support Tools reach your customers.

 If you don’t already have a TXTrecord, you can add one like this: